liam-chalmers/ty-2022/README.md

 On my final day Evan was out so i could not finish taking the pipes apart.
 -  i cleaned the doors of the fuel intake cabinets they were building before learning (roughly) how to weld.

+#### What i learned
+I learned that physics and chemistary are both important in mechanical engineering.

+I learned that it is important to pressure test every pipe to 1.3 times the pressure the are expected to expieriance while in use.

+I learned that it takes years to undergo a welding apprenticeship.